NivNagli/NiviGating-AI/AI Fundamentals Essential Concepts for AI Agents.md

 # AI Fundamentals: Essential Concepts for Agent Implementation

-**`This document provides foundational knowledge for AI agent implementation, with a focus on concepts relevant to building a payment processor integration agent.
+**`This document provides foundational knowledge for AI agent implementation.
 The field is rapidly evolving, so staying current with research and best practices is essential.`**

 ---